grust101/flic_triggered_action/README.md

-# flic_triggered_action
+# GitHub Action Triggered by Flic Button
-Trigger a GitHub action by clicking a Flic button
+Easily trigger GitHub Actions by clicking a Flic button.

 # What is a Flic button?
 Imagine a button that can control your smartphone or application.
 A button that you could use to take control of your apps without having to fumble with your phone every time you want to do something.